yousan/uuid2fstab/README.md

 # UUID2fstab
 Convert `blkid` output into fstab format with UUID.
-Now you do not have to copy and open Vim or Emacs to edit fstab.
+Now you do not have to copy and open Vim or Emacs for editing fstab.

 # Usage